telerik/teststudio-docs/docs/automated-tests/customize-project/custom-layout.md

 	</tr>
 <table>

-### Hide or Show Panel
+### Hide or Show a Panel

-If you want to hide a panel from the project working area, you can use the _Pin_ button available in the upper right corner of the panels.
-This will auto hide the panel and will this will appear as a tab on the left or right side of the Test Studio window.
-Hover over the mouse cursor over this side tab and the pane will popup.
+To hide a panel from the project's working area, select the _Pin_ button in the upper right corner of the panels.
+This will auto-hide the panel, and it will appear as a tab on the left or right side of the Test Studio window.
+Hover over this side tab, and the pane will pop up.

 ![auto hide][8]

-### Save Customized Layout
+### Save a Customized Layout

 Use the _Save Custom Layout_ option in the Layout dropdown to save your custom changes.